Death toll rises as Indonesian officials search for answers to unexpected tsunami

 Breaking News Emails

-Scientists confirmed on Monday that the tsunami was triggered by an underwater landslide following the partial collapse of the erupting Anak Krakatau volcano.
+Scientists confirmed that the tsunami was triggered by an underwater landslide following the partial collapse of the erupting Anak Krakatau volcano.

+Military and rescue teams meanwhile fanned out along the coastlines of Java and Sumatra islands, using heavy machinery and bare hands to pull victims from the debris.

 Anak Krakatau had been spewing ash and lava for months before a 64-hectare section of its southwest side slipped into the ocean, officials said.